-The media influence on education – matters.
+The media influence on education matters a great deal.
 It matters to teachers, and it should matter to society too.

 I didn’t know it in high school, but the lyrics